tuct/aqMood/readme.md

 PW: aqMoodaqMood

 Then go to '192.168.4.1' in your browser of choice

 ![alt text](images/wifisetup_configure.png "wifi config")

 and set your SSID and PW, done!

 ## Home assistant

+This shows all availiable values in home assistant provided by AqMood.

 ![alt text](images/home_assistant.png "home assistant")

 ### Passwords for home assistant api and OTA